JWM: a new standard for secure messaging

 Messaging technologies have exploded in popularity in recent years.
-The broad usage of messaging systems, especially in distributed systems, requires a dedicated and standardized approach to security.
-One possible solution to the problem of standardized secure messaging is to build on top of a family of pre-existing security technologies known as JOSE.
+The broad usage of messaging as a framework, especially in distributed systems, requires a dedicated and standardized approach to security.
+One possible solution to the problem of standards-based secure messaging is to build on top of a family of pre-existing security technologies known as JOSE.
 JSON Web Message (JWM) is a draft standard aiming to extend the JOSE family to provide the basis for secure messaging systems.

 The rise of messaging technologies